 Tim Cook: A different kind of Apple exec

 What was interesting about Cook was how much he differed from many others in Apple’s upper echelons.
-He was understated compared to Jobs and the likes of Scott Forstall, a senior vice president who dressed like the Apple CEO.
+He was understated compared to Jobs and the likes of Scott Forstall, a senior vice president who dressed like the Apple co-founder.
 (Forstall even drove the same model silver Mercedes-Benz SL55 AMG as his boss.)

 But Cook was like Jobs where it mattered.
 A hard-nosed negotiator, he proved tireless in his dedication to Apple — and obsessive about achieving feats most other companies viewed as impossible.